Luna-Klatzer/docs_openhiven.py/docs/api_reference/hiven_endpoints.md

 }
 ```

-## Writing a Request with json-body
+## Writing a Request with a JSON-body

 ### Specifying the Content-Type